 Expansion cards enable you to add to the capabilities of your computer.
-They usually consist of two elements; a hardware card that fits into the expansion card slot at the back of the computer and one or more software applications and utilities that enable you to use and control your expansion card's features.
+They usually consist of two elements; a hardware card that fits into one of the expansion card slots at the back of the computer and one or more software applications and utilities that enable you to use and control your expansion card's features.